Mohammad Rafi Barekzay

 Mohammad Rafi Barekzay (born 6 June 1990) is an Afghan footballer who plays as a midfielder for Toofaan Harirod F.C. in the Afghan Premier League.
+Barekzay has also played for the Afghanistan national team.

 Career

 Toofaan Harirod F.C.

-In 2012, Barekzay joined Afghan team Toofaan Harirod F.C.
-He did get shirtnumber 7 and played as midfielder.
-He won the Afghan Premier League one time in 2012 with Toofaan Harirod F.C. since the competition started.
+In 2012, Barekzay joined Afghan team Toofaan Harirod F.C. where he wore the number 7 shirt and played as a midfielder.
+He won the Afghan Premier League with Toofan Harirod in 2012.

 Champions

 Toofaan Harirod F.C. won the first season and earned $15,000, defeating Simorgh Alborz F.C.
 2–1 in the final match of the tournament, the first season of the league in the country.
 They also outplayed De Spin Ghar Bazan F.C. by a margin of 10–0 to advance to the Final.
 This gave them the confidence towards their success in the final.
 Large numbers of supporters of both teams and officials from the government, came together in the stadium to watch the final match.
 Those who came, included: Dr. Abdullah Abdullah, the Governing body of Afghanistan Football Federation and others.